sinequa/sba-angular/docs/tutorial/intl.md

 ## Loading languages lazily

-If your app supports many languages, your might not want to load of them on startup.
+If your app supports many languages, your might not want to load all of them on startup.
 It is possible to modify your `AppLocalesConfig` to load a new language only when requested by the user:

 - Skip the `data` field of the `Locale` object: `{name: "de", display: "msg#locale.de"}`
 - Add a `loadLocale()` method to `AppLocalesConfig`, which takes care of importing the data lazily: